-We are starting a weather unit in homeschool, and this week we are focusing on clouds!
+We’ve started a weather unit in homeschool, and this week we are focusing on clouds.
 After reading about how clouds form, we decided to do our own experiment and make a cloud in a jar.
 It was so much fun the kids begged to do it several times.

 Ready to impress the kids this week?
 Make your own cloud!

 Materials Needed to Make a Cloud in a Jar:

 To form your own cloud, pour an inch or two of very hot water (I microwaved a coffee mug full for 2 minutes.) into your empty jar.

 Swirl the hot water around a bit to warm up the jar’s sides.